 Which approach you choose will depend on the person and the circumstances, but having a well stocked pantry will allow you to quickly and easy reach in to your cupboard and meet people in their moment of need.

 Who Needs To Be Blessed?

 When we think of helping “the needy” or “the less fortunate,” it’s easy to think about people who are struggling financially… and we definitely should help those people!
 But sometimes people who need encouragement have money, but they’re struggling with other issues.
 Here are some people who you can reach out to:

 - veterans – send them goodie packages overseas, share treats when they’re home, and while they’re deployed don’t forget about their families here at home!

-- A widow or someone who is grieving
+- someone who is grieving

 - Single Moms, Single Dads, Grandparents raising their grandchildren

 - People who serve you in various ways: the mail carrier, a store clerk you see often, librarian, garbage truck driver, crossing guards